-The sky will not fall down if you quit the excessive giving although a poor relationship won’t be left with anything to stand on.
-If you’re wondering where to start with reducing, it’s very simple:
+The sky will not fall down if you quit the excessive giving.
+A poor relationship, though, won’t be left with anything to stand on.
+Wondering where to start with reducing?
+Keep it simple.

 If you’re giving away your self-esteem and dignity, you’re giving too much.